 Personal vices such as smoking cigarettes and excessive alcohol intake are the mothers of all bad money habits that you should avoid to save you money.
 Alcohol and cigarettes are expensive, and they don’t do anything good for you.
 We all know that it costs tons of money on that box of cigarettes each month.

 To save some cash, cut back or give up on drinking and smoking.
-It may be difficult to quit these habits, but if you plan wisely, it will help your health and save you a lot of money.
-Quit other bad habits that may tempt you to spend large amounts such as gambling, and save that money to do something meaningful.
+It may be difficult to quit these habits, but it will help your health and save you a lot of money.
+Quit other bad habits that may tempt you to spend large amounts such as gambling, and keep that money to do something meaningful.

 6. Making Late Payments